On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-Association attacks, on the other hand, focus on retrieving specific entity-related information from models.
-The attacks typically involve the design of a template, which is then filled with entity names or like this to prompt the model to predict the corresponding sensitive information.
-As an example, \citez{data_leakage_8} conduct a study on the model's vulnerability to exposing sensitive medical information using a straightforward template: "[NAME] symptoms of [masked]." \citez{data_leakage_11} examined the leakage risks of personal information such as email addresses and phone numbers. \citez{data_leakage_9} enhanced association attacks by leveraging likelihood ratio scores to achieve more accurate predictions.
+\textbf{Association attacks.} This type of attack involves designing a template, which is then filled with entity names to prompt the model to predict the corresponding sensitive information.
+As an example, \citet{data_leakage_8} studied the model's vulnerability to exposing sensitive medical information using a template: "[NAME] symptoms of [masked]." \citet{data_leakage_11} examined the risk of leaking personal information, such as email addresses and phone numbers. \citet{data_leakage_9} enhanced association attacks by employing likelihood ratio scores for more accurate predictions.
+Recent studies have also explored how the integration of external retrieval data affects privacy leakage in RAG.
+These works \citep{rag_privacy_1,rag_privacy_2,rag_privacy_3, rag_privacy_4} crafted specific templates to compel LLMs to output the retrieved data.
+The templates generally consist of prompts specifying the attacker-desired content and a command directing the model to present the retrieved content.

-\textbf{Defense.} To alleviate the issue of data leakage in diffusion models and LLMs, there are two primary manners.
-The first manner, advocated by a majority of literature \cite{gpt4,data_leakage_4,data_leakage_5,data_leakage_6,data_leakage_13}, is to filter out duplicate data from the training dataset.
-Despite its simplicity, this manner presents remarkable effectiveness when put into practice.
-An alternative manner \cite{data_leakage_4,data_leakage_12} is to employ differential privacy, i.e., DP-SGD, during the model training process.
-By injecting noises into gradients, differential privacy can prevent the model from over-memorizing specific information associated with individual data points.
-Nevertheless, it is worth noting that differential privacy does come with the privacy-utility trade-off, as it may lead to a decrease in the overall performance of the models.
-For language models, some studies \cite{data_leakage_12} suggested employing named entity recognition as a means to filter out sensitive information present in the training datasets.
+\textbf{Defenses.} Data deduplication \citep{data_leakage_4,data_leakage_5,data_leakage_6,data_leakage_13} and differential privacy \citep{data_leakage_4,data_leakage_12} are both applicable to LLMs and present remarkable effectiveness in practice.
+Nevertheless, it is worth noting that differential privacy does come with the privacy-utility trade-off.
+For further protection, \citez{data_leakage_12} suggested utilizing named entity recognition as a method to filter out sensitive information present in the training sets.
+This sensitive-information-filtering method works well in RAG \citep{rag_privacy_1}.
+Moreover, another approach to boost privacy protection in RAG is by blending public and private data in datastore and encoder training \citep{rag_privacy_1}.